 There are a number of wide dog collars on the market, but they vary widely in terms of quality.
-Start your search by checking out the three below, which are all very high-quality options, which should serve your dog well.
+Start your search by checking out the five below, which are all very high-quality options, which should serve your dog well.

-The Berry Pet Rhinestone Collar is a fabulous collar for dogs (or owners) who are a little fancier than most.
+The Berry Pet Rhinestone Collar is a fabulous collar for large dogs (or owners) who are a little fancier than most.
 Covered in five rows of sparkly rhinestones, this 2-inch-wide collar looks fantastic and is sure to turn heads wherever you go.